deviljin112/deviljin112/README.md

 - 📫 Email me at **hubert.swic@gmail.com**

-- ⚡ Fun fact **I've spent over 10 years on open-source projects before I got a job in programming.**
+- ⚡ Fun fact #1 **I've spent over 10 years on open-source projects before I got a job in programming.**

+- ⚡ Fun fact #2 **I'm a certified DevOps Engineer, and a certified CMI Level 5 in Management and Leadership.**

 - 💬 Ask me about **Anything, I'm always happy to help! :)**